SamuelFR7/notifications-service/README.md

 ## Prerequisites
 - [ ] Postgresql database local or on a server
 - [ ] A Kafka service local or on a server (recommendation: https://upstash.com)
+- [ ] A topic in kafka called: notifications.send-notification

 ## Clone Repository
 ```bash